 – It can be expensive, which often seems like a catch-22.
 You’re paying money to travel somewhere and receive money, often only just about breaking even.
 You have to weigh up your love for your music and performance, with the overall costs.

-There are a plethora of ways to make money from your music, but it can often be difficult getting started.
-These four methods are different avenues for artists to explore when you’re in the early stages of your career.
+There are a plethora of ways to make money from your music, but it can often be difficult to get started.
+These four methods are different avenues for artists to explore when they’re in the early stages of their careers.
 The funding you receive is useful to help you start earning money that you can then reinvest into future projects and get your career rolling!

 Follow Ryan on Twitter @R_Ottley_B

-Whether you’re willing to work for free or looking to earn Music Gateway is a place to meet other passionate artists/collaborators/producers and get involved in different projects.
+Whether you’re willing to work for free or looking to earn Мusic Gateway is a place to meet other passionate artists/collaborators/producers and get involved in different projects.
 What have you got to lose?